tardate/LittleCodingKata/web/variable_fonts/README.md

 ### Demo - Source Sans Pro

-[demo/index.html](./demo/index.html) is a simple demonstration of using mouse movement to affect continuous variation of form attributes (size and weight in the case).
+[demo/index.html](./demo/index.html) is a simple demonstration of using mouse movement to affect continuous variation of font attributes (size and weight in the case).

 The font used is [source-sans-pro 3.006 (OTF, TTF, WOFF, WOFF2, Variable)](https://github.com/adobe-fonts/source-sans-pro/releases/tag/3.006R).